zhulinn/P2P-File-System-Python/README.md

 ```

 2. Simulate Clients
 Each `client.py` starts an application for one client.
 To run mulpiple clients, copy `client.py` to different directory.
-And run.
+Server's host is optional.
+It will be `localhost` by default.
 It will generate an empty directory `rfc` to store this client's file.
 Put several RFC files under this directory, which means that this client has those RFC files stored in his/her computer.
 ```
-python client.py
+python client.py [server host]
 ```

 # Command Line Interface